MaLsR6053/Python-Projects/README.md

 ## Other potentially useful scripts:
+  - [Port Parser](https://github.com/MaLsR6053/Python-Projects/blob/main/parse_ports.py) - This script takes output from Rustscan and prints the ports out in a linear fashion to be used with Nmap.
   - [TCP Client Script](https://github.com/MaLsR6053/Python-Projects/blob/main/Python%20TCP%20Client.py) | [TCP Client README](https://github.com/MaLsR6053/Python-Projects/blob/main/TCP%20Client%20README.md) - This script demonstrates how to create a simple TCP client using Python's socket module.
 It sends a small message to a specified target host and port, then listens for and prints the response.
   - [UDP Client Script](https://github.com/MaLsR6053/Python-Projects/blob/main/Python%20UDP%20Client.py) | [UDP Client README](https://github.com/MaLsR6053/Python-Projects/blob/main/UPD%20Client%20README.md) - This script demonstrates how to create a simple UDP client using Python's socket module.
 It sends a small message to a specified target host and port, then listens for and prints the response.
   - [SQLi Password Brute Force](https://github.com/MaLsR6053/Python-Projects/blob/main/sqli_lab_password_brute.py) - Original credit goes to: [rkhal101](https://github.com/rkhal101/Web-Security-Academy-Series/blob/main/sql-injection/lab-11/sqli-lab-11.py).
 I simply made the script a bit more user-friendly, however, the base functionality of the script remains unchanged.